mangabe16/lexos/doc_src/docs/development/documentation.md

 When building the documentation, errors and warnings will be printed to the console.
 Please check and resolve them before making a pull request.
 If there are many warnings, it can be helpful to redirect the console output to a file.
 You can do this with `uv run mkdocs build > build_full.log 2>&1` and then inspect the generated `build_full.log` file, which will be saved in the `doc_src` folder. **Make sure that you don't push this file to the repository.**

 Whether you make a change to an existing page or add a new one, your text should follow [GitHub Markdown conventions](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), especially for code and code blocks.
 Markdown text should be formatted following  the default Markdown linting rules of of [Markdownlint](https://github.com/DavidAnson/markdownlint), except as specified in the `doc_src/.markdownlint.json` file.
-To see examples, you may find it helpful to review the current documentation files in [`doc_src/docs`](doc_src/docs ) or via `mkdocs serve`.
+To see examples, you may find it helpful to review the current documentation files in the `doc_src/docs` folder or via `mkdocs serve`.

 !!! note
     It is recommended that you install the Markdownlint extension in VS Code for linting Markdown files when producing documentation.